smathot/suchwasnot-site-generator/README.md

 A Python-based static site generator that compiles Markdown stories, images, and slideshows into a single self-contained HTML file with an e-reader style paginated layout.
 Designed for publishing fiction and creative writing on the web with a clean, distraction-free reading experience.

 See in action at <https://suchwasnot.com/>.
+This repository only contains code, not content.

 ![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)